humhue/DAOTools/README.md

 Replacing the string offset with 0 is enough to fix this.\
 The program looks for CONVERSATION_LINE_TEXT (actually not only that), and edits the string offset to 0 (without deleting the orphaned data, since the size difference is minimal).\
-It does this for every .dlg file inside a directory with extracted .erf files, and builds the .erf file again.\
+It does this for every .dlg file inside a directory with extracted .erf files, and builds the .erf file again.

 The program is pretty slow at patching a .dlg file, because parsing the whole file is required.\
-When patching all of the QUDAO files, extracted from the .erf file (242 .dlg files), it can need as long as 10 minutes to process them: it depends on the number of cores your CPU has got, feel free to report the execution time in the related issue.
+When patching all of the QUDAO files extracted from the .erf file (242 .dlg files), it can need as long as 10 minutes to process them: it depends on the number of cores your CPU has got, feel free to report the execution time in the related issue.

 # How to use it
     pip3 install construct